Being a Duke of Savoy and managing to retain and expand the duchy was not an easy task.

 Having won Concorso Clementino Juvarra was accepted as a member of Accademia di San Luca, the guild of the Roman painters, sculptors and architects: according to the admission rules he had to present one of his works to the Academy, which he did in 1707: his project for a church was based on a domed octagonal church with a campanile at either side: the campanili were located on the lateral axis of the church rather than aligned with the fašade.
 From other drawings we know that Juvarra continued to build on this initial project.

-Side view of the Basilica; entrance to the monastery
+(left) Side view of the Basilica; (right) entrance to the monastery

 In 1717 Juvarra started working on the church promised by King Victor Amadeus II.
 The site chosen for the building was (and is) beautiful.
 The top of the hill (672 m.) is more than 400 m. above Turin and it enjoys an extraordinary view of a large section of the Alps.
 The church is incorporated into a large, square shaped monastery.

-The dome; right bell tower; detail of the monastery
+(left) The dome; (centre) right bell tower; (right) detail of the monastery

 In designing the dome, Juvarra had no doubt in mind Michelangelo's Cupola di S. Pietro,

-but the relationship between the dome and the drum below it is different: similarly to contemporary
+but the relationship between the dome and the drum below it is different: similar to contemporary

 Vienna's Karlskirche by Johann Bernhard Fischer von Erlach, the drum is very high.